Kantoration/mechine_lensing/docs/PHYSICS_INFORMED_ENSEMBLE_GUIDE.md

 This guide explains how to implement and use the physics-informed ensemble system for gravitational lensing detection.
 The system combines traditional deep learning models with physics-informed attention mechanisms to achieve better performance and interpretability.

+> Update (Oct 2025): The ensemble fuses in logit space and computes weights from logits, logit-uncertainty (MC-dropout), and per-sample physics losses.
+A compact weighting network is available; a stable fallback uses inverse-uncertainty weighting with a physics penalty.
+Attention maps are optionally returned for analysis.

 ## 🏗️ Architecture

 ### Enhanced Light Transformer Components